 You are about to have a tunneling project start at your home because you have an under-slab plumbing leak.
-You may or may not have committed to the job yet and you need to know about unforeseen costs or just want to know if there are any.
+You may or may not have committed to the job yet and you need to know about unforeseen extra costs or just want to know if there are any when tunneling under your foundation.

 It seems like every home project comes with extra or unanticipated costs, amiright?
 Well, under-slab tunneling is no different but we want you to know about them upfront so that you won’t be caught off guard later on.